microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/tenantAdmin-settings.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the organization settings for the SharePoint and OneDrive for Business workload.
+Represents the organization settings for the SharePoint and OneDrive workload.

 Inherits from [entity](../resources/entity.md).